-The Interstate Compact for the Placement of Children (ICPC) is an agreement among states to coordinate the transfer and placement of children across state lines.
+The Interstate Compact on the Placement of Children (ICPC) is an agreement among states to coordinate the transfer and placement of children across state lines.

 Definition of ICPC